mobile-dev-inc/maestro-docs/api-reference/commands/assertnodefectswithai.md

 ```

 Takes a screenshot, uploads it to an LLM with a pre-made prompt, and asks the
-model if it sees any obvious defects in the provided screenshot.
-Common defects
+model if it sees any common defects in the provided screenshot.

-include text and UI elements being cut off, overlapping, or not being centered
+Common defects include text and UI elements being cut off, overlapping, or not
-within their containers.
+being centered within their containers.

+### When to use?

+We hope for `assertNoDefectsWithAI` to be used as a "smoke test" for parts of
+your app that you want to ensure that "look right".

 ### Output